Get a No Obligation Cash Offer or Home Value

 Step 1: Determine If Probate Is Required

-If the estate’s value is below $275,000, you may qualify for a Small Estate Affidavit, which simplifies the process.
+If the estate’s value is below $275,000, you may qualify for a Small Estate Affidavit, which significantly simplifies the process.
 Otherwise, full probate is likely required.

 Step 2: File the Probate Petition